m-peeler/m-peeler.github.io/index.md

 <h2>Education</h2>
 Furman University
-<br> Bachelor of Science - BS Computer Science
+<br> Bachelor of Science in Computer Science
 <br> From 2020 - 2024